I've been in a committed long distance relationship for over a year. I live in Seattle, and my girlfriend lives in Southern California.

-- Everything in this article is based on my personal experiences and opinions expressed are my own.
-Everyone is different and somethings may or may not work for your relationship.
+- Everything in this article is based on my personal experiences, and the opinions expressed here are my own.
+Everyone is different and some things may or may not work for your relationship.

 - This article is focused on the relationships that are thousands of miles apart, but what I have to say can be applied to various distances.

 - To avoid a disruption of flow, I will be referring to the significant other as a woman, so I don't have to keep saying things such as "He/she" or "him/her."
 Instead I will just be using the feminine pronouns ("she" or "her").

 - There is some adult content.
 I hope I don't offend, but this is an article about committed relationships, after all.

 I am currently in a committed long distance relationship and have been for over a year.
 I met my girlfriend while I was visiting Southern California.
 I am from Seattle, Washington, so my girlfriend and I live over a thousand miles apart.

 While I was in California, we shared a few days of intimacy and decided to exchange contact information.
 After frequently talking to each other on the phone for a couple of months, we decided to be exclusively together.

 I plan on moving down there after I take care of my obligations in Washington.
 I had originally planned to move to Los Angeles before meeting her and have discussed it with her.
 This was one of the things that was a factor in choosing to endure a distanced relationship.
 As I've said, we've been together for over a year, but it definitely was more difficult than I had previously imagined.

 Compared to most relationships, in my opinion, a long distance relationship isn't too different, but it is not for everyone.
 You have to put more effort and be more open-minded because the lack of physicality, which I will go more into later in the article.
 With that being said, there are some factors to consider (as there would be in any relationship):